stafforj/LPE-Cooling/INSTRUCTIONS.md

 Ambient heat gain (t = 15 min): 18 kJ
 Total energy = 333 kJ heat added to ice/water jacket
 ```
-Which is sufficient for enabling process cooling.
+Which provides sufficient flexibility to enable cooling for $t = 15$ mins.
 Note that this only considers heat loads during the process "ON" time.
 If the process is run intermittently (ON-OFF), the ambient heat gain persists during the process OFF time.

 ### CAD files